 Coffee, in general, has evolved, from the humble instant coffee we drink with our breakfast, to designer drinks crafted in most well-known cafés.

 Being huge coffee buffs, we love trying different kinds of coffee.
 We are taking a step back and embracing a more carefully-curated cup.
 Enter third wave coffee.

 Third wave coffee is a movement that aims to promote high-quality coffee by improving every step of the process, from growing the coffee plant to brewing.
-Third wave coffee roasters pay attention to where the beans are sourced, how farmers grow them, and how they’re roasted.
+Third wave coffee roasters pay attention to where they source their beans from, how farmers grow them, and how to roast them properly.
 They take coffee very seriously, latte art included.

 However you define it, we believe we are lucky to be witnesses of the industry’s evolution.
 With an increased focus on production and quality, it’s leading to fairer, better coffee that benefits all parts of the coffee supply chain.

 Make sure to share this article with anyone you think could use it!